mahaloz/mahaloz.re/_posts/2024-01-10-dec-history-pt2.md

 ## Wrap Up

-And here we are, at the end of this whirlwind of a post.
+And here we are, at the end of this whirlwind of a post series.
 Many issues still exist in decompilation aside from structuring, such as low fidelity to source, weak editability, no recompilability, and other sub-topics such as poor symbol recovery.
 Of these issues, I find, possibly biasedly, that control flow structuring is the most interesting.
 I hope after reading this, you find it interesting too, since it's still unsolved!